 Yes.
-Once or twice each year we interview potential farm hands to join our team and we are interviewing now.
+Once or twice each year we interview potential farm hands to join our team.
 Farm hands care for the hens who lay the blue eggs; sow seeds and transplant vegetable and flower seedlings for sale and planting; hand mix and apply the organic inputs for the soil; and harvest vegetables and fruit.
 Our farm hands take pride in their work.
 They collaborate well with a group, and are happy working independently as well.
 They are physically fit and are capable of doing the strenuous work necessary on the farm.
 Farm hands must also be legally allowed to work in the United States.
 If you are interested in hard work in a beautiful environment and want to be part of a growing farm, please contact us and tell us why you would be a wonderful addition to our team.

 How do I pay for my order?

 Blue Egg Farm LLC accepts credit cards online and cash and checks upon delivery.
 We also accept checks for online orders.
 We will deposit the check upon receipt and once it is accepted by our bank, we will ship out the order.

 How do you make the eggs blue?

 Thankfully, we don’t have to.
 Two of the breeds of hens on our farm – Ameraucanas and Cream Legbars – do it naturally.